Applying for a New CDL

 DMV.org can save you the hassle of searching for the "how," "what," "when," and "where" throughout the multiple books and forms.
 With DMV.org, you have all you need to know listed in one place, in the order that each step must be completed.

-It's stressful enough having to take the bevy of tests that are part of obtaining a CDL, and then there are the hours upon hours of practice time behind the wheel that you'll need to endure.
+It's stressful enough having to take the bevy of tests that are part of obtaining a CDL, and then there are the hours upon hours of practice time behind the wheel that you'll need to endure when attempting to tackle chauffeur license test questions.
 So why should you struggle over the details of the application process?

 With DMV.org, learning how to apply for a CDL in your state is as easy as one mouse click.
 Find out how, now.Choose a State: